Using grid questions in forms

 Even if this isn’t checked, users can still enter the value into the Add Row dialog.

-• Required/Not Required (if you require a column, all pre-rendered rows in the grid must be completed, including unused rows)
+- Required/Not Required — If you mark a column as required, all pre-rendered rows must be completed, including unused rows

-• In the Grid Height field you indicate how many rows you want the grid to show at one time.
-If you indicate a height that’s taller than the number of rows specified, the system will show blank space at the bottom of the grid.
-Alternatively, if you indicate a height that’s shorter than the number of rows in the grid, the system automatically adds a scroll bar so users can scroll down to the hidden rows.
+- Grid Height — The number of rows to display at one time.
+If you set a height taller than the number of rows specified, blank space appears at the bottom of the grid.
+If you set a height shorter than the number of rows, a scroll bar automatically appears.

 Make sure to click the Render button to generate the grid before saving.